jilliantburke/edwardslab-metagenomics/README.md

 For a step by step protocol of how to re-create this model see the document titled protocol.pdf.

-For a detailed explaination of the algorithm and the reasoning behind the use of this particular method, see the document "thesis_final_version.docx."
+For a detailed explanation of the algorithm and the reasoning behind the use of this particular method, see the document "thesis_final_version.docx."
 This document also contains the expected output of the graphs from all of included R scripts.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA4NTExOTEzLC0xNjQ3MTA5MTcyXX0=
+eyJoaXN0b3J5IjpbODQwMTE5NDY2XX0=
 -->